samjaninf/OFN-User-Guide---Master/basic-features/orders/refund-payments.md

 ### Refunding a PayPal payment

-Automated partial or full refunds to customers who paid for their orders by PayPal are not supported on the OFN platform at the moment.
+Automated partial or full refunds to customers who paid for their orders by PayPal are not supported on the Harvest To Order platform at the moment.
 You will need to visit your business PayPal account and issue a refund through their platform.
 This is a functionality we hope to add in the future.

 ### Refunding a Bank Transfer Payment